intrepidcs/neoobd2_sdk/docs/neoobd2_pro/readme/OBD2PRO_HW_SETUP_GUIDE.md

 # Getting Started with neoOBD2 PRO Hardware

+Thank you for purchasing neoOBD2 PRO.
 This guide provides the minimum level of configurations needed to setup your neoOBD2 PRO hardware for development using TI Code Composer Studio IDE and Vehicle Spy Enterprise software.

 ## Prerequisites